AlejandroGorgues/AstroCabTools/docs/fit_line_tutorial.rst

 * The redshift that is going to be applied to both values after they have been transformed, if necessary
 * The columns where the values are.
 By default, the wavelength and flux column are located in column 0 and column 1 respectively.
-* The units both columns are in order to transform into 'erg/cm2/s/um' and 'uj'.
+* The units both columns are in order to transform into :math:`erg/cm2/s/um` and :math:`uj`.

 .. _figure2_fitLine:
 .. figure:: _static/proj4-in2.png